x737/5-5-1API/README.md

 ## cURL

-A command-line tool for calling URLs, which calls URLs and prints out the responses, by using the ***curl <url_to_call>*** command
+A command-line tool for calling URLs, which calls URLs and prints out the responses,

+by using the ***curl <url_to_call>*** command

+## Link Browser

+A command-line based web browser displays web content in the CLI by installing it and running the links command

+**$ sudo apt update**
++ "Sudo" means to run the following command as the administrator user.
+The command is run with what are called root-level privileges.
++ "apt" is short for "advanced package tool".
+This is a tool that's used to manage and install different software packages on our system.
++ "update" command, which means to get the very latest versions of the packages and the repositories.

+**$ sudo apt install links**

+to install a software package called "links".
+Links is a command-line based browser.

+**$ links**